 Q: Where is Furnal Equinox being held this year, and how do I get there?

 Furnal Equinox 2015 will be held at the Sheraton Toronto Airport Hotel & Conference Centre.
 For details on how to get there, visit our Travel page.

 Q: How did Furnal Equinox get its name?

 The name was suggested by local fur ShiroTora, based upon our date which falls close to the beginning of spring.
 The name is a play on "vernal equinox", the technical name for the first day of spring in the Northern Hemisphere.

 Q: How did Furnal Equinox begin?

-Toronto has been home to a number of different furry events over the years, including some very successful ones.
+Toronto has been home to a number of successful furry events over the years.
 However, until FE was founded, it had never been home to a traditional hotel furry con.
 In late 2008 and early 2009, there was a lot of grassroots discussion on local community websites, and this time all the ingredients were there to make a con happen.
-A number of individuals came together as a result of these discussions and formed what was our first con.
+A number of dedicated and enthusiastic individuals came together as a result of these discussions.
 We announced the inaugural FE on Canada Day, 2009 (July 1).